 Students or Scholars Traveling to Campus from Another Country

-Please ensure that you arrive in Fayetteville, Arkansas by the morning of Friday, August 27.
-If you are not able to enter the U.S. by that date, we encourage you to defer to the spring 2022 semester.
+Please ensure that you arrive in Fayetteville, Arkansas by the morning of Monday, January 24.
+If you are not able to enter the U.S. by that date, we encourage you to defer to the Fall 2022 semester.
 Please read the FAQ below regarding the process to defer.